How to Get Into Nursing School: 3 Ways to Improve Your Chances

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN track overview page or contact admissions at 844.347.2108.

 Mercer University’s Second Degree Accelerated Bachelor of Science in Nursing (ABSN) track could be the right pathway for you to earn your nursing degree sooner.
-This Atlanta, Georgia-based accelerated nursing program prepares students to graduate practice-ready in as few as 12 months.
+Our ABSN track in Atlanta, Georgia, prepares students to graduate ready to take the NCLEX-RN exam in as few as 12 months.

 Know Why You Want to Be a Nurse

-Think of your first admissions call as similar to a job interview.
-Just as a job applicant should be prepared to express why he or she is the right candidate for the job, you should be able to share why you want to be a nurse and why you are a good fit for Mercer’s ABSN track.
-Communicating the passion you have for nursing can demonstrate you are committed to nursing school.
+Your first conversation with an enrollment counselor is an opportunity to share why you want to be a nurse and why you are a good fit for Mercer University’s ABSN track.
+Communicating your passion for nursing can demonstrate that you are committed to your nursing education.

 Write Down Any Questions You Have